turingschool/mod-0-curriculum/session2/index.md

 If you want to further customize your command prompt, check out the [EZPrompt Generator](http://ezprompt.net/).

-**Apple recently changed its default profile to .zsh We are still using .bash in Mod-0 and beyond.
+**Apple recently changed its default profile to .zsh.**
+We are still using .bash in Mod-0 and beyond.
 These shells mostly behave the same.
 We do not recommend you attempt to switch from .bash to .zsh right now.
 This will cause a lot of unnecessary pain at this point.
-Wait until you have some experience under your belt (Probably somewhere towards the end of Mod-1) before attempting a switch.**
+Wait until you have some experience under your belt (Probably somewhere towards the end of Mod-1) before attempting a switch.

 Some follow up reading that is **Not Required**: [Apple Switches from .bash to .zsh - who cares and what does that even mean?](https://scriptingosx.com/2019/06/moving-to-zsh/)